 NFC is nothing new, but with Apple finally catching up to its competitors, many speculate that it could mean big things for the future of mobile payments.
 But how does Apple Pay compare to its closest mobile payments rival, Google Wallet?
 Read on to find out.

 [Plan on accepting Apple Pay or Google Wallet?
 You'll need a contactless reader from your point-of-sale (POS) system provider.
-For a side-by-side comparison of the best POS systems, visit our sister site Top Ten Reviews.]
+See our picks for the best POS systems.]

 What makes Apple Pay different?